punAnish/punAnish/README.md

 # Hello, I'm Anish Pun.

-I'm an Industrial Engineering graduate currently studying Information Technology, majoring in Software Engineering.
-With a strong foundation in engineering principles and a growing expertise in software development, I am eager to apply my skills to create innovative and efficient solutions in the technology sector.
+I'm an Information Technology student majoring in Software Engineering, with a background in Industrial Engineering and Management.
+Combining solid foundatiiion in engineering principles and a growing expertise in software development, I am eager to apply my skills to create innovative and efficient solutions in the technology sector.

 ## 👨‍💻 Software Projects 👨‍💻